aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/chain_status.md

 <td>1</td>
 <td>The end of genesis mark should persist throughout the entire life of the chain.</td>
 <td>Medium</td>
-<td>The Aptos framework account should never drop the GenesisEndMarker resource.</td>
+<td>The Supra framework account should never drop the GenesisEndMarker resource.</td>
 <td>Audited that GenesisEndMarker is published at the end of genesis and never removed.
 Formally verified via <a href="#high-level-req-1">set_genesis_end</a> that GenesisEndMarker is published.</td>
 </tr>